-The global core banking software market generated around US\$10 billion in 2020.
+The global core banking software market generated around U.S. \$29 billion in 2020.

 Core is shifting to the cloud: Many banks operate legacy mainframe core banking platforms that date back to the 1980s and 1990s.
-They tend to be complex and are either proprietary or heavily customized.
+They tend to be complex and are either proprietary or heavily customised.
 There have been major changes in the industry, including regulatory, payments, data privacy, cross border, and digital services.
 Instead of propagating these changes throughout the system, the banks just added new layers of technology to accommodate the new products, regions, channels, and functions.
-It has become imperative for all FIs, regardless of size, to modernize their core platforms to meet the expectations of their customers and regulators, and operate cost effectively, while adding digital capabilities.
+It is imperative for all FIs, regardless of size, to modernise their core platforms to meet the expectations of their customers and regulators and operate cost-effectively while adding digital capabilities.

-Therefore, banks are now shifting to such other platforms as service-oriented platforms and cloud-native platforms.
-While service-oriented platforms are offered as cloudbased software-as-a-service (SaaS) subscription model, cloud-native platforms leverage microservices-based architecture with APIs.
-Furthermore, cloud-native platforms support real-time processing and are highly cost effective because they are offered as a pay-per-use subscription model.
-Cloud-based lighter versions of the core are being provided by Thought Machine and Mambu.
+Therefore, banks are now shifting to other platforms such as service-oriented platforms and cloud-native platforms.
+While service-oriented platforms are offered as cloud-based software-as-a-service (SaaS) subscription models, cloud-native platforms leverage microservices-based architecture with APIs.
+Furthermore, cloud-native platforms support real-time processing and are highly cost effective because they are offered as a pay-peruse subscription model.
+Lighter Cloud-based versions of the core are being provided by Thought Machine and Mambu.
 For instance, U.K. fintech Thought Machine offers a cloud-native platform to various prestigious clientele, which include JP Morgan Chase, Lloyds Banking Group, Atom Bank, Standard Chartered, and Sweden's SEB.
 Large banks such as Royal Bank of Scotland and BNP Paribus are also the major clients of IBM.
-Further, banks are "hollowing out the core", that is they are decoupling insights, analytics, and business tools, from the core banking platform.
+Further, banks are "hollowing out the core" - that is they are decoupling insights, analytics, and business tools from the core banking platform.
 This will allow the platform to focus on its core functionality - that of a system of records.